attractivechaos/plb2/README.md

 have sudoku or bedcov implementations.
 In addition, I implemented most algorithms in plb2 and adapted a few contributed matmul and sudoku implementations in plb.
-As I am mostly a C programmer, implementations in other languages may be suboptimal and implementations in functional languages are lacking. **Pull requests are welcomed!**
+As I am mostly a C programmer, implementations in other languages may be suboptimal and there are no implementations in functional languages. **Pull requests are welcomed!**

 ## <a name="result"></a>Results